 - an object to drop.

 OK, pick an object that will not break, dent the floor, cause a mess, or get either of us in trouble.
 Hold it out in front of you and release it.
 What happens?
-It falls, of course.
+It falls, unless you picked a helium balloon.
+In that case, gravity causes it to float upwards, by pulling downwards with more force on the air around the balloon).
 The gravitational attraction between the Earth and the object pulls it towards the ground.
 But, when we do this experiment, should we be talking about the Law of Gravity or the Theory of Gravity?

 Actually, we should be talking about both.
 To understand why, we need to understand the scientific meaning of the words "law" and "theory."